abhinav1127/NYT-Crossword-Helper/README.md

 A Chrome extension that reveals certain letters on NYT crosswords!

-## Features
+## Procedure

 - Automatically enables the "Autocheck" feature.
-- Fills the crossword puzzle with letters.
+- Attempts all the selected letters on each crossword tile.
-- Clears the puzzle after filling it.
+- Clears the incorrect submissions.
+- Optionally, disables "Autocheck"

 ## Installation